sli0111/michael_zeng_w251_hw/hw07/README.md

 * Docker: we are using the image from lab5 `docker run --privileged --rm -v "$(pwd)":/notebooks/tf_trt_models/hw07 -p 8888:8888 -d w251/tensorrtlab05:dev-tx2-4.3_b132`

+* Please see images at http://251hw07mz.s3.us-south.cloud-object-storage.appdomain.cloud/face_<picture_number>.png, the `picture_number` can be from 1 to 10.

+## Answers:

+* Describe your solution in detail.
+What neural network did you use?
+What dataset was it trained on?
+What accuracy does it achieve?

+    I used the model from https://github.com/yeephycho/tensorflow-face-detection.
+I didn't retrain it, but I believe it is originally trained on the http://shuoyang1213.me/WIDERFACE/ dataset.

+* Does it achieve reasonable accuracy in your empirical tests?
+Would you use this solution to develop a robust, production-grade system?

+    It tests pretty well, recognizes multiple faces

+* What framerate does this method achieve on the Jetson?
+Where is the bottleneck?

+    The framerate is a bit low, it about 12 frames a second.
+I think the bottleneck is I didn't successfully resize the image: the image I sent in is (480, 640, 3).

+* Which is a better quality detector: the OpenCV or yours?

+    I think this one tests equally well as the OpenCV detector, especially in the sense that the false positve rate is pretty low.

 ## Pipeline
 ### On Jetson